edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ### Which Message Bus implementations?

-Multiple Device Services may need to be publishing Events to the Message Bus concurrently.  `ZMQ` will not be a valid option if multiple Device Services are configured to publish.
+Multiple Device Services may need to be publishing Events to the MessageBus concurrently.  `ZMQ` will not be a valid option if multiple Device Services are configured to publish.
 This is because `ZMQ` only allows for a single publisher. `ZMQ` will still be valid if only one Device Service is publishing Events.
-The `MQTT` and `Redis Streams` are valid option to use with multiple Device Services publishing as they both support multiple publishers.
+The `MQTT` and `Redis Streams` are valid options to use when multiple Device Services are require, as they both support multiple publishers.
 These are the only other implementations currently available for Go services.
-The C base device services do not yet have a Message Bus implementation.
+The C base device services do not yet have a MessageBus implementation.
 See the [C Device SDK](#c-device-sdk) below for details.

 > *Note: Documentation will need to be clear when `ZMQ` can be used and when it can not be used.*

 ### Go Device SDK

-The Go Device SDK will take advantage of the existing `go-mod-messaging` module to enable use of the EdgeX Message Bus.
-A new bootstrap handler will be created which initializes the Message Bus client based on configuration.
+The Go Device SDK will take advantage of the existing `go-mod-messaging` module to enable use of the EdgeX MessageBus.
+A new bootstrap handler will be created which initializes the MessageBus client based on configuration.
 See [Configuration](#configuration) section below for details.
-The Go Device SDK will be enhanced to optionally publish Events to the Message Bus anywhere it currently POSTs Events to Core Data.
+The Go Device SDK will be enhanced to optionally publish Events to the MessageBus anywhere it currently POSTs Events to Core Data.
 This publish vs POST option will be controlled by configuration with publish as the default.
 See [Configuration](#configuration) section below for details.

 ### C Device SDK

-The C Device SDK will implement its own Message Bus abstraction similar to the one in `go-mod-messaging` with just the MQTT implementation to start with.
+The C Device SDK will implement its own MessageBus abstraction similar to the one in `go-mod-messaging` with just the MQTT implementation to start with.
 Using this abstraction allows for future implementations to be added when use cases warrant the addition of `ZMQ` and/or `Redis Streams`.
-As with the Go SDK, the C SDK will be enhanced to optionally publish Events to the Message Bus anywhere it currently POSTs Events to Core Data.
+As with the Go SDK, the C SDK will be enhanced to optionally publish Events to the MessageBus anywhere it currently POSTs Events to Core Data.
 This publish vs POST option will be controlled by configuration with publish as the default.
 See [Configuration](#configuration) section below for details.

 ### Core Data and Persistence

 With this design, Events will be sent directly to Application Services w/o going through Core Data and thus will not be persisted unless changes are made to Core Data.
-To allow Events to optionally continue to be persisted, Core Data will become a subscriber for the Events from the Message Bus.
+To allow Events to optionally continue to be persisted, Core Data will become a subscriber for the Events from the MessageBus.
 The Events will be persisted when they are received.
-Core Data will also retain the ability to receive Events via HTTP, persist them and publish them to the Message Bus as is done today.
+Core Data will also retain the ability to receive Events via HTTP, persist them and publish them to the MessageBus as is done today.
 This allows for the flexibility to have some device services to be configured to POST Events and some to be configured to publish Events while we transition the Device Services to all have the capability to publishing Events.
 In the future, once this new `Publish` approach has been proven, we may decide to remove POSTing Events to Core Data from the Device SDKs.

-If Core Data is configured to not persist Events (HTTP or Message Bus) it will ignore any requests for `Mark As Pushed` by simply return the 202 (Accepted) status.
+If Core Data is configured to not persist Events (HTTP or MessageBus) it will ignore any requests for `Mark As Pushed` by simply return the 202 (Accepted) status.
 Application Services `Marked As Pushed` documentation will be updated to have note about not using  `Marked As Pushed` if Core Data persistence is disabled to reduce unneeded HTTP Traffic.

-There is a race condition for `Marked As Pushed` when Core Data is persisting Events received from the Message Bus.
+There is a race condition for `Marked As Pushed` when Core Data is persisting Events received from the MessageBus.
 Core Data may not have finished persisting an Event before the Application Service has processed the Event and requested the Event be `Marked As Pushed`.
-Options to resolve this race condition are:

-1. **Remove `Mark as Pushed` capability and just rely on time based scrubbing of old Events.**
+It was decided to remove `Mark as Pushed` capability and just rely on time based scrubbing of old Events.
-2. App SDK retries `Marked As Pushed` request when receives 404 (Not Found) status and fails after some number of reties.
-3. V2 `Marked As Pushed` API creates a pending queue of Event IDs and retries the `Marked As Pushed`  and fails after some number of reties.

 ### V2 Event DTO

-As this development will be part of the Ireland release all Events published to the Message Bus will use the V2 Event DTO.
+As this development will be part of the Ireland release all Events published to the MessageBus will use the V2 Event DTO.
 This is already implemented in Core Data for the V2 AddEvent API.

 #### Validation

-Services receiving the Event DTO from the Message Bus will log validation errors and stop processing the Event.
+Services receiving the Event DTO from the MessageBus will log validation errors and stop processing the Event.

 ### Message Envelope

-EdgeX Go Services currently uses a custom Message Envelope for all data that is published to the Message Bus.
+EdgeX Go Services currently uses a custom Message Envelope for all data that is published to the MessageBus.
 This envelope wraps the data with metadata, which is `ContentType` (JSON or CBOR), `Correlation-Id` and the obsolete `Checksum`.
 The `Checksum` is used when the data is CBOR encoded to identify the Event in V1 API to be mark it as pushed.
 This checksum is no longer needed as the V2 Event DTO requires the ID be set by the Device Services which will always be used in the V2 API to mark the Events as pushed.
 The Message Envelope will be updated to remove this property.

 The C SDK will recreate this Message Envelope.